Ivan Jovanović (football manager): Managerial career

+Early career

-Ivan Jovanović started his managerial career on 2001 at Greek side Niki Volou.
-He then worked for Iraklis and Panachaiki.
+Ivan Jovanović began his managerial career in 2001 at Greek side Niki Volou.
+He then coached Iraklis and Panachaiki.

 APOEL

-During his managerial career at APOEL he won 9 trophies, 4 Championships, 1 Cup and 4 Super Cups.
+During his managerial career at APOEL he won nine trophies: four Championships, one Cup and four Super Cups.
 He also helped APOEL to qualify for the UEFA Champions League group stages for the first time in their history in 2009.
-Two years later, he repeated his achievement and just not only helped APOEL to qualify for the group stages of the 2011–12 UEFA Champions League, but achieved also to qualify for the quarter-finals by topping their group, beating Olympique Lyonnais in the last 16 on penalties, before being knocked-out by Real Madrid in the quarter-finals.
+Two years later, he repeated his achievement and just not only helped APOEL to qualify for the group stages of the 2011–12 UEFA Champions League, but achieved also to qualify for the quarter-finals by topping their group, beating Lyon in the last 16 on penalties, before being knocked-out by Real Madrid in the quarter-finals.
 He is considered as the most successful manager in the history of APOEL.

 During his seven-year spell at APOEL he has been awarded the "Coach of the Season" award by Cyprus Football Association six times.
 He has also been awarded the "Serbian Coach of the Year" award by Football Association of Serbia in 2011.

 On 30 April 2013, APOEL announced that Ivan Jovanović decided to leave at the end of the 2012–13 season, after five-and-a-half consecutive (and seven in total) successful years in the club.

 Al Nasr

 On 18 June 2013, Jovanović was announced as the new head coach of the Emirati club Al Nasr, having signed a two-year contract.
 On 19 May 2014, Jovanović led his team to a 2–1 victory over Saham in the 2014 GCC Champions League final and won his first trophy as Al Nasr's manager.

 On 29 October 2016, Al Nasr sacked Jovanović from the technical command of the first football team, after failing to adjust the repeated technical errors.

-On 19 January 2018, Al Nasr have re-appointed Jovanović to replace Cesare Prandelli.
+On 19 January 2018, Al Nasr re-appointed Jovanović to replace Cesare Prandelli.

 On 2 December 2018, Jovanović was sacked for a second time after a mixed start of the 2018–19 UAE Pro-League season.

-UAE
+United Arab Emirates

-On 22 December 2019, Ivan was appointed as the new coach of United Arab Emirates national team.
-On 6 April 2020 the UAE FA announced the termination of his contract.
+On 22 December 2019, Ivan was appointed as the new coach of the UAE national team.
+On 6 April 2020 the Emirati FA announced the termination of his contract.